COVID-19 pandemic in Kazakhstan: June 2021

 As Kazakhstan had moved to the 'green zone' with the pandemic situation, Committee for Sanitary and Epidemiological Control of the Ministry of Healthcare representative Erjan Baitanaev on 8 June 2021 hinted the possibility of easing more restrictions if the epidemiological remains stable for at least seven days.

-After the SARS-CoV-2 Delta variant was detected in Nur-Sultan, Prime Minister Askar Mamin at a cabinet meeting instructed to strengthen sanitary and health guidelines within the city, citing that the high incidence in the city indicates the insufficiency of the measures taken and the pace of vaccination against COVID-19.
+After the SARS-CoV-2 Delta variant was detected in Astana, Prime Minister Askar Mamin at a cabinet meeting instructed to strengthen sanitary and health guidelines within the city, citing that the high incidence in the city indicates the insufficiency of the measures taken and the pace of vaccination against COVID-19.
 Healthcare Minister Alexey Tsoi called for the regions to provide hospitals with anything that's necessary to assist infected patients.
 Deputy Prime Minister Eraly Togjanov suggested that the government would consider in strengthening restriction measures in spite of the stable epidemiological situation, pointing out rapid spread of the COVID-19 worldwide.